junxit/us-congress-code/title-15/chapter-15/sec-714i.md

 2018—Pub.
 L. 115–334 inserted “but excluding any amounts used to provide technical assistance under title X of the Agriculture Improvement Act of 2018 or an amendment made by that title” after “activities”.
 1996—Pub.
 L. 104–127 inserted at end “After September 30, 1996, the total amount of all allotments and fund transfers from the Corporation under this section (including allotments and transfers for automated data processing or information resource management activities) for a fiscal year may not exceed the total amount of the allotments and transfers made under this section in fiscal year 1995.”

-### Exceptions From Transfer of Functions

-For exception of functions of corporations of Department of Agriculture from transfer of functions to Secretary of Agriculture by Reorg.
-Plan No. 2 of 1953, see Exceptions From Transfer of Functions note set out under section 712a of this title.
+### Statutory Notes and Related Subsidiaries

 ### Clarification of Use of Funds for Technical Assistance

 Pub.
 L. 113–79, title X, § 10017, Feb.
 7, 2014, 128 Stat.
 953, provided that: “In the case of each program established or amended by this title [title X of Pub.
 L. 113–79, see Tables for classification] that is authorized or required to be carried out using funds of the Commodity Credit Corporation, the use of those funds to provide technical assistance shall not be considered an allotment or fund transfer from the Commodity Credit Corporation for purposes of the limit on expenditures for technical assistance imposed by section 11 of the Commodity Credit Corporation Charter Act (15 U.S.C.
 714i).”

+### Executive Documents

+### Exceptions From Transfer of Functions

+For exception of functions of corporations of Department of Agriculture from transfer of functions to Secretary of Agriculture by Reorg.
+Plan No. 2 of 1953, see Exceptions From Transfer of Functions note set out under section 712a of this title.